 Strategy 9.
-Promote sustainable use of resources among Spokane residents Priority Actions IS 9.1 The SAS Equity and Communication Workgroups shall continue to build partnerships in the community, identify community needs, determine barriers to participation, recommend ways to make climate action events more accessible to residents, and ensure that Plan implementation follows established equity recommendations and processes IS 9.2 Partner with Urbanova, The ZoNE Project, APIC, NAACP, and other organizations to understand environmental justice issues impacting our community IS 9.3 Roll out customized Community Climate Solutions website (2021) IS 9.4 Support programs and opportunities for youth to be actively involved in decision-making and climate action IS 9.5 Maintain and promote strategies and actions for community participation as part of on-going plan revisions and implementation
+Engage Spokane residents to participate in building awareness, identifying solutions, and acting on Plan goals Priority Actions The SAS Environmental Justice & Equity and Communication Workgroups shall conting partnerships in the community, identify community needs, determine barriers to partnerships in the community, identify community needs, determine barriers to partnerships in the community, identify community needs, determine barriers to partnerships in the community, identify community needs, determine barriers to partnerships in the community, identify community needs, determine barriers to partnerships in the community, identify community needs, determine barriers to partnerships in the community, identify community needs, determine barriers to partnerships in the community needs and the partnerships in the community IS 9.2 Partner with Urbanova, The ZoNE Project, APIC, NAACP, and other community-based organizations to understand environmental justice issues impacting our community \triangleright IS 9.3 Roll out customized Community Climate Solutions website (2021) IS 9.4 Support programs and opportunities for youth to be actively involved in decision-making and climate action IS 9.5 Maintain and promote strategies and actions for community participation as part of on-going plan revisions and implementation IS 9.6 Partner with Spokane Arts and other creative and artistic organizations to build awar around the goals, strategies, and actions of the SAP

 Strategy 10.
-Support community leadership on climate action Priority Actions IS 10.1 Create comprehensive list of community partners for climate action using stakeholder mapping methodology IS 10.2 Work with SAS to ensure continual engagement and action in various areas of the Plan: education & outreach, natural resources, waste & recycling, environmental justice, etc IS 10.3 Partner with climate and conservation focused nonprofit organizations to align on mutual priority areas
+Support community leadership on climate action Priority Actions IC 40 4 Create comprehensive list of community partners for climate action using stakeholder mapping IS 10.1 methodology IS 10.2 Work with SAS to ensure continual engagement and action in various areas of the Plan: 13 10.2 education & outreach, natural resources, waste & recycling, environmental justice, etc IS 10.3 Partner with climate and conservation focused nonprofit organizations to align on mutual priority areas

 Strategy 11.
-Report regularly to the community on greenhouse gas emissions and climate action Priority Actions IS 11.1 Continue to update and publish greenhouse gas emissions inventories for both the City of Spokane municipal organization and the Spokane community.
-Create an online dashboard to illustrate progress on the Plan's actions.
-This dashboard will be IS 11.2 updated annually, with indicators showing which actions have been completed, which are in progress, and which have not been started building owners.
-Increases property values and makes Spokane a more economically desirable place to live.
+Report regularly to the community on greenhouse gas emissions and climate action Priority Actions IS 11.1 Continue to update and publish greenhouse gas emissions inventories for both the City of 13 11.1 Spokane municipal organization and the Spokane community Create an online dashboard to illustrate progress on the Plan's actions.
+This dashboard will be IS 11.2 updated annually, with indicators showing which actions have been completed, which are in progress, and which have not been started